JesseKoldewijn/swift-desktop-notes-app/README.md

 ## 🚀 Automated Releases

-This project uses GitHub Actions for automated cross-platform builds and releases.
+This project uses GitHub Actions for automated cross-platform builds and releases across all supported Linux distributions and macOS.

 ### Creating a Release

-Create a new release with cross-platform binaries:
+Create a new release with comprehensive platform coverage:

 ```bash
 # Tag a new version